growthbook/growthbook-js/README.md

 });
 ```

-## Experiments with Config Data
+## Variation Data

-Instead of using a variation number to fork your code with if/else statements, you can use config data.
+Instead of using a variation number to fork your code with if/else statements, you can use variation data.

 ```js
 const {data} = user.experiment("my-id", {